NYC 2019 Weekend Artists Guide

 Stages and Schedules

-Like placement, factors weather and power may require a sudden change in stage schedules.
+Like placement, factors like weather and power may require a sudden change in stage schedules.
 We recommend you tell your followers to find out the performance schedule when they visit the island.
 Schedules will be posted at stage locations.

 If you are performing on a stage, and you must tell your followers when you are scheduled, do not advertise the time of your performance until your curator tells you your performance time has been finalized.
 Just because you request a particular time, it does not mean we can accommodate it.
 Check with your curator before advertising times.

-VISITING GOVERNORS ISLAND
+VISITING ROOSEVELT ISLAND

 FIGMENT offers two optional “Site Visit” events prior to FIGMENT Weekend, which provide artists the opportunity to visit the Island and meet FIGMENT staff in person.
 See the Weekend Event Process Timeline for the dates planned for this year.

 For Site Visit 2 (SV2), preliminary placement plans have been completed, and artists will be given a placement map, have the opportunity to visit their planned placement location and provide feedback to the Curatorial Team.
-The island will be open to the public during SV2.

 Artists are welcome to attend either event if their schedules allow